Azure/azure-iot-sdk-java/configure_tls_protocol_version_and_ciphers.md

 ## How to configure TLS ciphers

 Additionally, if one wishes to control which ciphers are employed by TLS when used by their application, one should use the **jdk.tls.disabledAlgorithms** property of the **java.security** file.
-This file works as a blacklist, disabling unsupported ciphers.
+This file works as a ban list, disabling unsupported ciphers.

 On JDK 8 and earlier, the **java.security** file is under folder **%JAVA_HOME%/lib/security**.
 For JDK 9, it’s under folder **%JAVA_HOME%/conf/security**.